hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

   the dgen of the previous active c0kvms.
 Dgen numbers persist across KVDB open/close so they are never reused for the life of a KVDB.
-Dgen numbers follow data into cN.  cN kvsets creating during ingest are associated with a single dgen (the same dgen as the ingested c0kvms).  cN kvsets created during compaction of M kvsets with dgen numbers *x* to *x\+M\-1* are associated with that range of dgen numbers.
+Dgen numbers follow data into cN.  cN kvsets created during ingest are associated with a single dgen (the same dgen as the ingested c0kvms).  cN kvsets created during compaction of M kvsets with dgen numbers *x* to *x\+M\-1* are associated with that range of dgen numbers.